alatalo/glitch-clocks/README.md

 # Glitch Clocks

 ESP32 sketch that drives up to four clock sync lanes for DC 24V 1-minute reverse impulse slave clocks using two L298N H-bridges.
-It acts like a master clock but instead of accurate timekeeping, it is intended for art installation use.
-Each of the clock lanes can support multiple clocks and runs a base tempo with small variations and occasional glitch effects.
+It acts like a [master clock](https://gist.github.com/alatalo/cdd7e4c48bdc5a3fbb875d33d4a6d590) but instead of accurate timekeeping, it is intended for art installation use.
+Each of the clock lanes can support multiple clocks and runs at a base tempo with small variations and occasional glitch effects.

-Depending on the power, it's estimated that ~80 clocks in total would still be feasible (and awesome), but I was only using three clocks in my installation at the time.
+Depending on the power, it's estimated that ~80 slave clocks in total would still be feasible (and awesome), but I was only using three clocks and three separate clock lanes in my installation at the time.

 The art piece was first presented in [Reformi Art Arkkivisio](https://www.reformi.art/en) urban arts exhibition in 2025.
 It's a part of a series of my ongoing open source art project dubbed CTRL-ART-DEL.